 We found a trend of more female workers taking advantage of salary sacrifice benefits (pension, childcare vouchers and cycle to work schemes) than male workers.
 When this is taken into account our average (mean) gender pay gap is 9.8 per cent, reduced from 11.2 per cent in 2017 as a result of our continued conscious effort to reduce the gender pay gap.

 As no bonus payments were made during the reporting period, there are no bonus earnings on which to report.

-In the 2017 reporting period, Swim England had 468 workers, with an overall gender split of 56 per cent female and 44 per cent male.
+In the April 2018 reporting month, Swim England had 459 workers, with an overall gender split of 59 per cent female and 41 per cent male.

-These quartile graphs demonstrate the proportion of females and males in each pay quartile, with each quartile containing 117 workers.
+These quartile graphs demonstrate the proportion of females and males in each pay quartile, with three quartiles containing 115 workers and the lower quartile containing 114 workers.

-In 2017 we continued to introduce steps to ensure equal pay rates applied across comparable roles for our casual and contracted workers.
+In 2018 we continued to abide by and strengthen our pay principles to ensure equal pay rates applied across comparable roles for our casual and contracted workers.

 We have formed a new board structure including a remuneration committee guided by clear terms of reference to further ensure accountability for pay decisions.